microsoft/pxt/docs/packages/getting-started.md

 }
 ```

-* Reload the editor and the new blocks you developed in `pxt-banana` will be loaded into the project *Just Look At It*.
+* Reload the editor and the new blocks you developed in `pxt-banana` will be loaded into the project "Just Look At It."

 ### Step 4: Publishing your package